goFrendiAsgard/ayanami/README.md

 * Any FaaS providers are prone to vendor lock-in
 * Having your own infrastructure (e.g: kubernetes) while developing/deploying in FaaS manner is a good solution
 * At some point, developers need to run the entire infrastructure in their local machine.
 In this case, installing kubernetes/minikube could be overkill
-* Copy pasting several logics from single domain to another domain is probably inevitable, but prone to mistakes.
+* Copy pasting several logics from single domain to another domain is probably inevitable, but it prone to mistakes.

 # Goal